|

 inner blue ring in the web indicates the

-facets of pan-death care that a Death Midwife
+facets of care that a pan-death guide will

 outer green circle represents the additional